 47. Death Valley National Park, California

-Hiking, mountain biking, and camping are popular activities, or a scenic drive is on offer for the less energetic.
+Hiking, mountain biking, and camping are popular activities, or a scenic drive is available for the less energetic.
 The park also boasts the darkest skies in the USA, and nighttime stargazing tours are a chance to beat the heat and enjoy the thrill of an unpolluted majestical firmament.

 The best time to visit is in the winter or spring.
 Just be sure you keep that water bottle topped up.

-See Related: Where to Stay in Death Valley: Best Areas & Places
+See Related: Where to Stay in Death Valley

 48. Horseshoe Bend, Arizona

-There is no charge to visit Horseshoe Bend, but there is a fee for parking.
+Visiting Horseshoe Bend is free, but there is a parking fee.
 The best time to go is in the morning or evening, as the sun can be very harsh in the middle of the day – particularly in summer.

-To get there, take a day trip from Las Vegas, which also includes the iconic Antelope Canyon – which is not to be missed just before the sun goes down.
+To get there, take a day trip from Las Vegas, including the iconic Antelope Canyon – which is not to be missed just before the sun goes down.
 The local town of Page on the Colorado River offers plenty of quality accommodation if you want to stay nearby.

 49. Arches National Park, Utah

 Arches National Park is so-called because it contains more than 2,000 natural sandstone arches.
-It’s located in Utah, and it’s a great place to visit if you’re looking to get away from the crowds and snap some unforgettable photos.
+It’s in Utah and a great place to visit if you want to get away from the crowds and snap some unforgettable photos.

-The park is open year-round, but the best time to visit is in the spring or fall.
-When you’re at the park, you can go hiking, camping, or take a scenic drive; and keen photographers will want to be there at sunset.
+The park is open year-round, but spring or fall is the best time to visit.
+When you’re at the park, you can go hiking, camping, or take a scenic drive; keen photographers will want to be there at sunset.